ah-berry/suggestion-api/README.md

 # Suggestion - API

-This is the backend/API of Suggestion - an OpenAI GPT 3.5 LLM-powered web application that suggests helpful mental health guidance for a hypothetical patient facing challenge(s) [_Suggestion_](https://suggestion-ui.vercel.app/).
+This is the backend/API of Suggestion - an OpenAI GPT 3.5 LLM-powered web application that suggests helpful mental health guidance for a hypothetical patient facing challenge(s) ([_Suggestion_]) (https://suggestion-ui.vercel.app/).
 The web backend/API of Suggestion is a deployed Docker container within an active Amazon Lambda serverless function that receives JSON POST requests from the frontend/UI of Suggestion (https://github.com/ah-berry/suggestion-ui).

 ## Table of Contents